isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 Please note that with the exception of the “Declaration form for Business Entity”, a copy of each document is required for <u>every</u> <i>officer of the business entity</i>:

 <ol><ol><li>Photocopy of both sides of NRIC/Work Pass, or photocopy of Passport showing the personal particulars and official descriptions (for overseas applicants).</li>
-<li>Curriculum vitae (including the officer’s qualification or experience (if any) relating to the licensable cybersecurity service).</li>
 <li>Latest ACRA Business Profile or equivalent.
 The Business Profile is an electronic report that provides information such as registration number, entitiy name, business activities, registration dates, owners and officers of a business entity, that can be obtained via the Accounting &amp; Corporate Regulatory Authority ("ACRA") BizFile+ Portal.
 The Business Profile report shall not be obtained earlier than one week before the application is submitted to CSRO.</li>
 <li>Declaration forms which have been duly filled up and endorsed.
 These include:</li>
 <ul>a)	One copy of the <a href="/files/forms/declaration%20form%20for%20business%20entity.pdf" download="">Declaration Form for Business Entity</a>, which is to be completed by an officer duly authorised by the business entity; and</ul>
 <ul>(b)	The <a href="/files/forms/declaration%20form%20for%20individual.pdf" download="">Declaration Form for Individual</a>, which is to be completed as a personal declaration by every <i>officer of the business entity</i>.</ul>
-<li>(For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the officer does not have any record of criminal conviction in the home country.</li></ol></ol></td></tr></tbody></table>
+<li>(For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the officer does not have any record of criminal conviction in the home country.
+The Certificate of Clearance or documentation shall not be obtained earlier than three months before it is submitted to CSRO.</li></ol></ol></td></tr></tbody></table>

 <table class="table-h">
 	<tbody><tr>
 	<td><b><u>For Individual:</u></b>
 	<br><br>
 <ol><ol><li>Photocopy of both sides of NRIC/Work Pass, or photocopy of Passport showing the personal particulars and official descriptions (for overseas applicants).</li>
-<li>Curriculum vitae (including qualification or experience (if any) relating to the licensable cybersecurity service).</li>
 <li><a href="/files/forms/declaration%20form%20for%20individual.pdf" download="">Declaration Form for Individual</a>, which has been duly filled up and endorsed as a personal declaration by the individual.</li>
-<li>(For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the individual does not have any record of criminal conviction in the home country.</li></ol></ol></td></tr></tbody></table>
+<li>(For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the individual does not have any record of criminal conviction in the home country.
+The Certificate of Clearance or documentation shall not be obtained earlier than three months before it is submitted to CSRO.</li></ol></ol></td></tr></tbody></table>

 <ul><font size="4.5">Note:</font></ul>
 <ul><ul><li><font size="4.5">Supporting documents not in the English language must be submitted together with an accurate translation in the English language.
 The translation must be certified by the person making it to be a correct translation.
 The certificate must contain a statement of that person’s full name, of his address and of his qualifications for making the translation.</font></li></ul></ul>

 ### Guide to New Licence Application

-Applicant may download this <a>step-by-step guide </a> which serves to guide cybersecurity service providers on the application submission process in GoBusiness Licensing.
+Applicant may refer to the <a href="https://www.gobusiness.gov.sg/dashboard-faqs/apply-new-licences/">step-by-step guide </a> which serves to guide cybersecurity service providers on the application submission process in GoBusiness Licensing.